Skip to main content

 • average rent for similar local properties

-Some tenants will rely on Housing Benefit or Universal Credit to help with rent and might not be able to afford a higher rent.
+Some tenants will rely on Housing Benefit or Universal Credit to help with rent.
+As such, they might not be able to afford a higher rent.

 You can choose whether to take a tenancy deposit.
 You cannot ask for more than one month's rent as a deposit.